E(

 About

-The European Convention on Human Rights (ECHR) is a human rights treaty established to protect fundamental rights and freedoms in Europe.
-It allows individuals to appeal to the European Court of Human Rights if they believe their rights have been violated by a member state.
-The ECHR is currently newsworthy due to increasing pressure, particularly from the UK, to revise or modernize the convention.
+The European Convention on Human Rights (ECHR) is a human rights treaty established by the Council of Europe.
+It allows individuals to appeal to the European Court of Human Rights if they believe their rights, as defined in the convention, have been violated by a member state.
+The ECHR is currently newsworthy due to increasing pressure, particularly from the UK, to revise or modernize it.
 This pressure stems from the rise of right-wing political movements and concerns about immigration and asylum policies.
-Recent developments include calls from UK Prime Minister Keir Starmer for European leaders to curb the ECHR to allow for tougher border control measures.
-This has sparked debate and opposition, with figures like Stephen Fry and Joanna Lumley urging the UK to uphold human rights protections.
-The ECHR's relevance lies in its role as a safeguard for individual rights and freedoms, but its future is uncertain as member states grapple with balancing human rights obligations and national security concerns.
+UK Prime Minister Keir Starmer has urged European leaders to curb the ECHR to allow for tougher border control measures, aiming to counter the far-right's growing influence.
+However, these efforts have faced criticism from human rights advocates and celebrities who fear weakening human rights protections, particularly concerning torture.
+The debate highlights the tension between national sovereignty, border security, and international human rights obligations, making the ECHR a central point of contention in European politics.

 Recent Coverage